-Outdoor light fixtures should serve a specific purpose while preserving a view of the night skies and minimizing impacts to neighbors, drivers, and pedestrians.
-To achieve this goal, any light fixture used for exterior illumination must be fully shielded, pointed downward, and placed in a manner so the light source is not directly visible from any other properties or public roadways.
-In order to reduce glare and light trespass into neighboring lands and to reduce negative impacts on wildlife, exterior illumination shall be restricted to light sources with a Correlated Color Temperature of 3,000 Kelvin or less.
-As used herein, "Fully Shielded" means no direct up light (i.e., no light emitted above the horizontal plane running through the lowest point on the fixture where light is emitted).
-Further, outdoor lighting must comply with local government regulations.

-Properties with outdoor lighting that do not comply with these requirements must become compliant within five years from policy being adopted.
+Outdoor light fixtures should serve a specific purpose while preserving the view of the night sky and minimizing impacts on neighbors, drivers, and pedestrians.
+To achieve this goal, any light fixture used for exterior illumination must be fully shielded and directed downward so that the light source is not directly visible from any other properties or public roadways.
+To reduce glare and light trespass into neighboring lands, as well as minimize adverse impacts on wildlife, the light source should be no brighter than necessary.
+It should be controlled by a timer or motion detector and turned off when not in use.
+The color temperature of the light source must comply with local government regulations.
+In the absence of an outdoor lighting ordinance or policy, the recommended color temperature of the light source should be 2200K and must not exceed 3000K.
+Properties with outdoor lighting that does not comply with these requirements must become compliant within five years from the date the policy is adopted.